-Chhapaak Third Day Box Office Collection: Underwhelming Performance By Deepika Padukone's Film
+Chhapaak Third Day Box Office Collection: This Is How Deepika Padukone's Film Fared On Day 3

 Deepika Padukone starrer Chhapaak hit the theatrical screens on Friday (10 January 2020).
 The film inspired by the story of real-life acid attack survivor Laxmi Agarwal, opened to rave reviews from the critics with praises pouring in for Deepika's stellar performance.
 However, the film struggled to score with the masses.